Home Latest PDF of DAT: Dental Admission Test

 Question: 993

-In a random trial of 50 patients, 30 are male.
-What is the probability that a randomly selected patient from this trial is female?
+In a random demo of 50 patients, 30 are male.
+What is the probability that a randomly selected patient from this demo is female?

 A new dental product claims to reduce plaque by 25%.
 If the initial plaque level is 80 units, what will be the new plaque level after using the product?